 To support the implementation of our business strategy, we continue to research and explore emerging longer term challenges and opportunities for Crest Nicholson in a number of areas, including fostering innovation within our business, supply chain, and the wider UK housebuilding industry.

 Our Building Performance & Post-Occupancy Evaluation programmes began over ten years ago with our One Brighton development in 2006.
 This was the first development in the UK to be built under the principles of One Planet Living.
-Read more about what we learned from One Brighton in Our Documents.

 To find out more about how we are driving innovation in Crest Nicholson, read our Integrated Report.

 AIMC4 was a unique partnership created to research, develop and pioneer the cost-effective volume production of the low carbon homes for the future.Download PDF

 Our two-year research programme at Centenary Quay, Woolston, looked in detail at how well the homes we built and the low-carbon Combined Heat and Power (CHP) district heating system performed for our customers.
 The project involved five key aspects:

 Our research partners at UCL Energy Institute brought together the quantitative and qualitative data to tell us an interesting and insightful story about how well Centenary Quay has delivered its ambition of being a high-quality, low-carbon development.
 The results pointed to some opportunities across our design, commissioning, build, and customer communications to improve our performance.
 For example, researchers at UCL, who observed three hand-overs of new homes to customers at Centenary Quay, identified some great opportunities where we could better explain to customers how to use their home to keep their energy bills down.
 These opportunities are being reviewed, including clearer messages in the home owners’ guides and creating bite-size videos to explain how different systems work in the homes that customers can refer back to at their leisure.

 The full results from this research were published by Innovate UK in 2015.